-The training outlined in this manual is likely to be different from other approaches so far in Namibia when it comes to educating individuals and communities around nutrition.
+The training outlined in this manual is likely to be different from other approaches so far in Namibia when it comes to educating individuals and communities about nutrition.

 This 2-day training is designed in such a way that it engages participants through interactive exercises on various topics, linking their practical experiences from these exercises to the additional input that is then being provided to them.
-This provision of input is deliberately avoiding PowerPoint presentations but rather uses laminated A2-slides, which can be easily applied in any urban or rural setting.
+This provision of input deliberately avoids PowerPoint presentations but rather uses laminated A2-slides, which can be easily applied in any urban or rural setting.
 They are meant to be used with participants sitting in a circle and with the facilitators being among them.
-This serves to reduce the social distance between the facilitator and participants, which in turn makes participants be co-contributors of knowledge and makes them more responsible for their own learning.
-Furthermore, it enhances participation while it creates a more comfortable conversational atmosphere for the information sharing parts of the training.
+This serves to reduce the social distance between the facilitator and participants, which in turn makes participants co-contributors of knowledge and makes them more responsible for their learning.
+Furthermore, it enhances participation while creating a more comfortable conversational atmosphere for the information-sharing parts of the training.

-Please note, the intentional flow of learning processes in the overall design of the 2 days aims at helping participants not just to acquire valuable knowledge but to inspire actual behaviour change when it comes to different aspects of nutrition throughout their life cycle.
-Therefore, this requires you to be in the role of a 'facilitator' rather than a teacher or trainer, and this page and Chapter 6 provides you with some tips and tricks in this regard.
+Please note, that the intentional flow of learning processes in the overall design of the 2 days aims at helping participants not just to acquire valuable knowledge but to inspire actual behavior change when it comes to different aspects of nutrition throughout their life cycle.
+Therefore, this requires you to be in the role of a 'facilitator' rather than a teacher or trainer, and this page and Chapter 6 provide you with some tips and tricks in this regard.

-Please note that if it is not possible to facilitate this training in a full 2-day workshop format, you can deliver it in 4 consecutive sessions, for instance at 4 different mornings over a period of 4 weeks or several days.
-In this case, each of these 4 morning sessions focuses on 1 of the 4 parts into which the training has been divided.
-Also make sure that you use local food and drink examples, relevant to that community.
+Please note that if it is not possible to facilitate this training in a full 2-day workshop format, you can deliver it in four consecutive sessions, for instance 4 different mornings over a period of 4 weeks or several days.
+In this case, each of these 4-morning sessions focuses on 1 of the 4 parts into which the training has been divided.